 The cumulative effect of these regional collaborations to accelerate regional energy efficiency market transformation was significant, helping to make the region national efficiency leaders.

 In 2019, NEEP updated its regional efficiency collaborations to focus on the regional priority to reduce building sector greenhouse gas emissions.
 This expanded NEEP’s work to include total home and building energy use including advanced energy efficiency, grid-interactive buildings, and to displace carbon-intensive heating fuels widely used across the region.
 NEEP continues to accelerate energy efficiency, aligned with state policies to reduce building sector GHG emissions while improving energy affordability, public health and climate resiliency, and driving economic development with quality, sustainable, local jobs.

 After founding Northeast Energy Efficiency Partnerships (NEEP), a regional non-profit to facilitate regional collaboration to accelerate energy efficiency as a clean, powerful and dependable energy resource, in 1996, Sue Coakely is currently serving as Strategic Advisor.

 A champion of collaboration as well as an expert in energy efficiency, she has been a clean energy leader for over thirty-years including five years at the Massachusetts Department of Public Utilities and several years as an energy efficiency consultant/advocate before founding NEEP.
-She is a frequent speaker at national and regional forums, and serves on the Board of Vermont Energy Investment Corp.
+She is a frequent speaker at national and regional forums.

 Sue holds a master's degree in natural resource management and administration from Antioch/New England University and a bachelor's degree in environmental science from Windham College.